jeremytammik/tbc/a/1818_video_macro_tutor.md

 twitter:

- the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/asyncawaitexternal
+Marko's plugin development playlist and other getting started videos and tutorials for the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/apitutorialvideos

 Getting started material and questions galore.
 Please search before asking, and work through the available material before trying to shoot yourself in your feet, knees, and elsewhere